FarrisIsmati/farris-hangman/README.md

   }
 }
 ```
 Note: I developed this on an old 2009 MacBook Pro with a very low resolution.
 All css adjustments probably wont look good on any modern desktop/laptop with a higher resolution.
-So if I remade the application I would put a lot more consideration in dynamic css attributes
+So if I remade the application I would put a lot more consideration on dynamic css attributes